Skip to content

 15_mwe_external_pnflow_benchmark

-Loads a committed reference dataset produced earlier with external pnextract and pnflow, reruns the current voids workflow on the same exact saved binary volumes, and compares permeability, porosity, and extracted-network size.
+Loads a committed external reference dataset, reruns the current voids workflow on the same exact saved binary volumes, and compares permeability, porosity, and extracted-network size.

 This is the notebook to use when the scientific question is whether the current voids image-to-network workflow tracks an independent external PNM workflow closely enough on controlled synthetic cases.
-The corresponding narrative report is documented in Verification & Validation / Verification / External pnextract / pnflow Benchmark.
+The corresponding narrative report is documented in Verification & Validation / Verification / External Reference CNM Benchmark.

 16 — Kabs Benchmark: Constant vs Thermodynamic Viscosity